2003 Formula One World Championship

-Michael Schumacher (pictured in 2005) was F1 world champion for the fourth time in a row (and sixth time overall) for Ferrari with 93 points.
+Michael Schumacher won a record-breaking 6th world title and his fourth consecutive world title for Ferrari with 93 points.

-Kimi Räikkönen finished second with 91 points, just two points behind Schumacher, for McLaren.
+Kimi Räikkönen (pictured in 2002) finished second with 91 points, just two points behind Schumacher, for McLaren.

-Juan Pablo Montoya was third with 82 points for Williams.
+Juan Pablo Montoya (pictured in 2002) was third with 82 points for Williams.

 Ferrari won the 2003 FIA Formula One World Championship for Constructors.

 Williams-BMW placed second in the Constructors' Championship.

 McLaren-Mercedes finished third in the Constructors' Championship, only two points behind Williams.

 The 2003 FIA Formula One World Championship was the 57th season of FIA Formula One motor racing.
 It featured the 2003 Formula One World Championship for Drivers and the 2003 Formula One World Championship for Constructors, which were contested concurrently over a sixteen-race series that commenced on 9 March and ended on 12 October.

 Defending champions Michael Schumacher and Scuderia Ferrari were again awarded the World Drivers' Championship and World Constructors' Championship, respectively.
 Schumacher's closest competitors were Kimi Räikkönen, driving for McLaren, and Juan Pablo Montoya, driving for Williams.
 It was Schumacher's sixth World Drivers' title overall, breaking Juan Manuel Fangio's 46-year-old record.